 Take Advantage of Unlimited Balance Transfers

 Ideally, if you're trying to pay off credit card debt, you'd do so with a 0% APR credit card.
-However, even if you can't get your interest rate that low, any kind of lower APR than what you currently have will help.
+However, even if you can't get your interest rate that low, any lower APR than what you currently have will help.

 Let's look at an example.
 Let's say you have a$5,000 balance on a card with 22.9% APR and you make $200 in monthly payments.
 The total interest you're paying on that card would be $1,871.

 Now let's say you transfer your $5,000 balance to a card with 8.25% APR at $200 per month.
 Now your total interest is only $505.

 It's worth saying more than once: the more you can decrease your interest, the faster you can pay your debt off.
 If you're having trouble getting approved today, whenever you begin shopping for the top 0 balance transfer credit cards, find one that offers lower interest than you're paying.
 If you make your payments on time every month and decrease that balance, then your credit score will improve in about six months to one year.
-Then you can apply again for a 0% balance transfer card and really kick your payoff into high gear.
+Then you can apply again for a 0% balance transfer card and kick your payoff into high gear.